12 top composting faq’s

 Depending where you live, and what your purpose and timing is, here are some sources of high-quality seed:

-- HIGH MOWING ORGANIC SEED, in Vermont, has a dozen or more offerings.
+- High Mowing Organic Seeds, in Vermont, has a dozen or more offerings.

-- JOHNNY’S SELECTED SEED in Maine offers many varieties, too.
+- Johnny’s Selected Seeds, in Maine offers many varieties, too.

 back to top

 A. Favorite Resources: I am as proud of my compost heap as I am of any part of my garden.
 It is the archaeological record of my garden past; it is the stuff from which future gardens will arise.
 I read a lot about, from sources like these: Garden Organic, a 50-year-old British charity; Journey to Forever (don’t worry, not some into-the-bunker survivalist cult); and the vast Cornell Composting archive.
+The U.S. Composting Council is another mainstay.
 Dig in.

 (Note: Shopping via the book links to Amazon in this article earn me a small commission that I use to buy other books for my giveaways here on the site.)